grego118118/concrete/LOGO_AND_BRANDING_UPDATE.md

 ---

-**Your website now features a professional, updated logo with the plural company name "Commonwealth Concrete Coatings"!** 🎉
+**Your website now features a professional, updated logo with the company name "Pioneer Concrete Coatings LLC"!** 🎉